-Realme Watch 3 has made an appearence on the IMDA certification website as well as BIS.
+Realme Watch 3 has made an appearance on the FCC, following its recent IMDA and BIS certifications.
 This points to an imminent release, perhaps in the next few weeks.

 The second generation made its debut around a year ago.
 It comes with pretty much the same specs as the original device, apart from battery life which has been doubled.

 Realme Watch 2 was followed by a Pro version of the same in late May last year.
 That one packed an even larger battery that increased the time between charges from about a week to 12 days.
 The other important upgrade was built-in GPS.